THE GEORGE R. AND MARTHA MEANS

 To graduate great entrepreneurship students, encourage them to start new businesses, and support them through mentoring, networking, and funding.

 event, held every November, features students from across campus competing for startup support.
-Participants Compete their way through three rounds of judging to win thousands of dollars worth of cash prizes and in-kind support.
+Participants compete their way through two rounds of judging to win thousands of dollars worth of financial and in-kind support.
 Previous winners include Packback, featured on Shark Tank.

 The Accelerator Program provides year-round support for Illinois State University student entrepreneurs.
 It consists of three components: